CosBoS-wedding-film/homepage/readme.txt

 250604

 docs: Integrating EVENT 3 and 4 to EVENT 3 / Make Default Discount for 2025 wedding with 33% but I increased the original price from 770,000 to 880,000.

+250607

+docs: change the price and event sentences